 A Priest and his flock….

 And if all that wasn’t enough he picked up his acoustic guitar and the evening really took-off.
 We heard that he had co-written a hit single for Alannah Myles (credibility!) and he sang a number of songs from his recently released Feeling the Pinch.
 His take on life and its foibles seemed even clearer as he went through The Bomb In Reverse, Song Instead Of A Kiss and the up-tempo Who The Fuck Knows which we all sang along to.
 Oh, what a magical moment!
 After the show Robert signed CDs and books and said, happily, that the night had been the best he’d ever had.
-Now that’s saying something, but the atmosphere in the Bark was woof, woof, wonderful!
-And the big question.
-Will he be back again?
+Now that’s saying something, and the atmosphere in the Bark was woof, woof, wonderful!
+And the big question: will he be back again?
 Hope so, but hey, who the fuck knows!

 Bark rating – woof, woof, wonderful!

 ‘Do it again….and again, please. ‘ That’s what the shouted, long and loud, the other night in the Purty Kitchen as Aja finished their fantastic set.

 On a cold November night the atmosphere in The Loft was red-hot, as the band worked their way through a catalogue of Steely Dan’s songs with real vigour and skill.
 The eight-piece outfit have been paying tribute to the American band for more than five years, and the quality of their playing (from some of the country’s best-known musicians) was a real treat.
 The place was packed and, not surprisingly, the audience knew the music and cheered every solo – guitar, drum or saxophone – with knowledgable appreciation.
 I’m sure if Donald Fagen or Walter Becker had walked in they would have been impressed with the sound and the warm response it got.